miscing/cv/README.md

 ## Example:
 Here is my own CV, be nice (But feedback is highly encouraged, whether about content or underlying code)!
 [Always looking for a good job :)](https://miscing.github.io/cv/)

+## Additional Features:
+Some features like LinkedIn, Facebook, etc. logos are missing but simple to implement.
+If you ask for such features (create an issue) I will be happy to add them should someone want them.

 ## Yaml syntax